-Sample PCD-01 message and response
+J.2 Sample PCD-01 message and response

 In addition to the WSDL-related rules found in Appendix V of the IHE ITI Technical Framework Volume 2x, the framework contains a number of conformance constraints for web service consumers and providers.
 These rules were developed to improve IHE-related web service interoperability and PCD implementations using web services are required to comply.